Nerian/Nerian.github.io/_posts/2011-07-14-erasmus-student.md

   bio: 'Founder'
   image: avatar.png

-excerpt: "No more than 15 days ago I was still in Belgium as a part of my Erasmus scholarship.
-Now it is over.
-I am at home now but at the same time I feel like I am not really there.
-The Erasmus scholarship is an european scholarship that allows students from european universities to live and study in another european country.
-I was destined to Belgium."
+excerpt: "Thoughts after Erasmus scholarship in Belgium."
 ---

 No more than 15 days ago I was still in Belgium as a part of my Erasmus scholarship.
 Now it is over.
 I am at home now but at the same time I feel like I am not really there.
-The Erasmus scholarship is an european scholarship that allows students from european universities to live and study in another european country.
+The Erasmus scholarship is an European scholarship that allows students from european universities to live and study in another European country.
 I was destined to Belgium.

 When I first arrived to Belgium I didn't really know what I was supposed to do with the time I have been granted in complete independence.
 So the first thing I did was to go to a party :)